 - Criminal fines of up to $250,000, and up to five years’ jail time—even if someone sharing files doesn’t sell or charge for them

 - Seizure and destruction of infringing files

-Additionally the university may impose sanctions, including loss of network access and disciplinary action.
-Visit protect.iu.edu/copyright for further information about these sanction or to learn how to avoid copyright infringement claims from music, movie, and software copyright holders.
+Additionally, the university may impose sanctions, including loss of network access and disciplinary action.
+Visit Protect IU for further information about these sanctions or to learn how to avoid copyright infringement claims from copyright holders.

 The Indiana University official designated to respond to allegations of copyright infringement on the part of individuals at Indiana University (any campus), in accordance with the Digital Millennium Copyright Act, is identified below, along with contact information.

 The Act requires the complainant to include certain information in a complaint, and providing that information in the initial contact may help speed resolution of the complaint.

 Chief Privacy Officer

 The Digital Millennium Copyright Act specifies that all infringement claims must be in writing (either electronic mail or paper letter) and must include the following elements:

 - Contact information for the complainant, e.g., address, telephone number, electronic mail address;

 - A statement that the complaining party has a good faith belief that use of the material in the manner complained of is not authorized by the copyright owner or the law; and